eclipse-ecal/ecal-grafana-dashboard/README.md

 The application consists of a Python script that polls eCAL's Monitoring API at predefined intervals.
 It subscribes to the "machine_state_[HOSTNAME]"-named topics, to which eCAL's Machine Monitoring Agents (MMAs) publish information regarding individual hosts (CPU, RAM, Disk, etc.).
 The collected data is then inserted into a SQLite database, which serves as the data source for the Grafana dashboards.

+The messages sent by the MMA follow the protobuf specification provided in `proto_messages\mma.proto`.
+This protofile stems from [here](https://github.com/eclipse-ecal/ecal/blob/8d05b9cea0eeb650ffae2bb107edb7abc5feb29e/app/app_pb/src/ecal/app/pb/mma/mma.proto#L4) and has to be considered in upgrades.
 ## Usage

 To monitor the eCAL middleware using the eCAL-Dashboard, follow these steps: